IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 | LAST_UID2_UPDATE | INT | Timestamp when the UID2 was last updated. |
 | LAST_UPDATE | INT | The last time the salt in the bucket was updated.
 This value can be expressed as `epoch_milliseconds`. <br>NOTE epoch_milliseconds denotes the number of milliseconds that have passed since midnight January 1, 1970 UTC. |

-The following example shows an input table and the query code used to find the UIDs in the table that require regeneration due to updated second-level salt.
+The following example shows an input table and the query schema used to find the UIDs in the table that require regeneration due to updated second-level salt.

 #### Targeted Input Table
 ```